kub1x/jOWL/README.md

 jOWL
 ====

-fork of jOWL, javascript library for parsing and basic querying RDF/XML ontologies
+Fork of jOWL, a javascript library for parsing, visualisation and basic querying RDF/XML ontologies.

+For original see this page: http://code.google.com/p/jowl-plugin/